chrisvilla1301/Active-Directory-Lab/README.md

 <br/><img src="https://i.imgur.com/Jexfc5U.png"/>

 Awesome!
 Now that your Windows Server machine is runnning we're going to configure a few things in the network settings before doing anything else.
-Click on the mini computer icon on the bottom right of the VM and click the connected network.
+Click on the mini network icon on the bottom right of the VM and click the connected network.
 This should open up your network settings. :

 <br/><img src="https://i.imgur.com/Hmd3ln9.png"/>